-Asian stocks fall in thin trading after Wall Street's slide
+Global stocks edge lower after Wall Street's slide

-TOKYO (AP) — Asian shares mostly dropped in thin trading Thursday, taking their cue from a slide on Wall Street as the stronger yen helped send Japanese stocks lower.
+TOKYO (AP) — Global stocks mostly fell in thin trading Thursday, taking their cues from a slide on Wall Street.

+KEEPING SCORE: France’s CAC 40 lost 0.1 percent to 4,841, while Germany’s DAX fell 0.2 percent to 11,447.
+Britain’s FTSE 100, which ended the previous session at a record close, sank 0.1 percent to 7,102.
+U.S. shares were expected to be steady on the open a day after the Dow suffered a triple-digit drop.
+Dow and S&P 500 futures were both roughly unchanged.

 Most Read Stories